‘The Gay Revolution: The Story of the Struggle’ by Lillian Faderman

 As I write this, Pope Francis has just arrived in Washington, D.C. for several days in the U.S. He will visit New York City and spend the majority of his time in Philadelphia, where an anticipated million people will attend an open-air Mass.
 Among those meeting Pope Francis will be Margie Winters, a Philadelphia teacher and lesbian.
 In July, Winters was fired from her long-time position as teacher and director of religious studies at Mercy Waldron Academy, a private Catholic K-12 school.
 Although the school knew she was a lesbian when she was hired, when she married her long-time partner after marriage equality became legal in Pennsylvania, several parents complained and Winters was fired.
 Like Johnson, at 50, and after 18 years in Catholic education.

-Winters’ story is a common one; lesbians are now the most frequently fired of the LGBT community, and this is the circumstance: with marriage equality has come the use of morals clauses in the contracts of teachers and others.
+Winters’ story is a common one; lesbians are often the most frequently fired of the LGBT community, and this is the circumstance: with marriage equality has come the use of morals clauses in the contracts of teachers and others.
 And as Faderman details, the manipulation of the law and other social constructs is what kept lesbians and gay men in the closet for generations.
 We may have moved the needle, but as Winters’ case and so many others illumine, we are nowhere near full equality.
 How different is Johnson’s 1948 story from Winters’ 2015 one?
 The headlines were still the same.
 Fired for homosexuality.
 Fired for being.
 Winters fired, like Johnson, for living her life, which included being married to her spouse AND teaching her students.

 The simple answer, after reading The Gay Revolution is “change the laws.”
 But that is clearly not enough.
 The application of law does not account for people like Kim Davis or the majority of the Republican candidates for president who are stalwart in their belief that lesbians and gay men should not have the same protections as heterosexuals.
 Hate crimes against lesbians and gay men are on the rise, not the decline with three lesbians victimized in the New York area in just the past two weeks, one being beaten and dragged from a restaurant while she was eating with her mother.
 Killings of transgender people, especially trans women sex workers of color, is wildly out of proportion to their numbers in society and should be a headline, not a footnote.